BugShooter/awd-nextjs-todo/README.md

 [![TaskTango](https://github.com/uetrozi/uetrozi/assets/139115048/3b26e730-3468-439d-898e-8c619da2211d)](https://tasktango.vercel.app/)

-## Exercise 1: Incremental Migration to Next.js App Router

-Instructions for migrating the application to the new App Router you can find in [INSTRUCTIONS](INSTRUCTIONS.md) file.
-The base commit for this exercise is tagged as `exercise/migration-to-app-router/start`.
+## Getting Started

+In this section, you will learn how to set up and run the Next.js ToDo application in a development environment.

 ### Working in VSCode dev container